Multi-Location Dental Rebuild, Shipped to Spec in 17 Days — White-Label Delivery for a US Marketing Agency

 Operational Integrity at handoff

-The parity diff caught two URL path inversions — pages at /invisalign/services/ while every other page in that section followed /services/invisalign/ — and the per-location Dentrix Ascend booking links were verified against the two distinct pid parameters specified in the brief (ASC2000000000958 for Pulaski, ASC2000000000895 for Esperanza Health Center) before the build left staging.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+The parity diff caught two URL path inversions — pages at /invisalign/services/ while every other page in that section followed /services/invisalign/ — and we verified the per-location Dentrix Ascend booking links against the two pid parameters in the brief (ASC2000000000958 Pulaski, ASC2000000000895 Esperanza) before the build left staging.
+Our last pass before handoff went through Site Checker.
+Our QA approach sets out the categories and why an open flag keeps a site off the wire.
+After we handed over, the agency ran its own review and logged findings into the shared backlog.
+We cleared each item until the agency was satisfied.

 Process